sourcery-ai-experiments/coding-crab-blog/README.md

 ## About

-I'm an IT student and with this website, I want to share my knowledge and my experiences with you, as a new coder.
-I write about things that I have learned.
-Also, there will be some tutorials and general tips and tricks for non-IT people, which I find useful for others to know.
+I'm a young IT enthusiast & web developer from Switzerland.
+With this blog, I want to share my knowledge and experiences.
+I write about things that I have learned or found helpful.
+Besides, there will be some tutorials and general tips and tricks for non-IT people, which I find profitable for others to know.

 ## Setup